Liucy3164/Liucy3164.github.io/main/Bosonicsim.md

 [1]: https://www.nature.com/articles/s41467-017-00045-1

-Following [[1]], one can examine my Julia code implementing the L-BFGS and Nelder–Mead optimizations of the logical X gate in a bosonic system.
+Following [[1]], one can examine my Julia code implementing the L-BFGS and Nelder–Mead optimization methods for the logical X gate in a bosonic system.
+By representing the pulse shape as a Fourier series, I first determined the Fourier coefficients in a discrete manner, including high-frequency components up to fourty times the fundamental frequency.
+This allows the Fourier pulses to exhibit rapid and significant changes in amplitude.
+Subsequently, I compared the fidelities obtained from the discretized pulse shapes and from the continuous Fourier-series pulse constructed using the same optimized coefficients.
+The results show only negligible discrepancies.

 By modifying the definition of fidelity, the Hilbert-space dimension, and the maximum number of iterations (maxiter), one can simulate other gate sets or encoding processes.

 👉 [Simulations of gate sets for logical qubits encoded in bosonic qubits (RK4)](https://github.com/Liucy3164/Simulations-of-gate-sets-for-logical-qubits-encoded-in-bosonic-qubits)